 above or the difference in rent between what s/he is

 currently paying and the market value of a comparable

-half up front with the written notice and the other
+upfront with the written notice and the other half

 If the landlord re-rents the unit within five years, the tenant has the right to move back at the same rent.
 Tenants should write the landlord within 30 days of moving out, stating their desire to move back if the unit is rented in the future.
 Include an address where you can be reached.